-Everyone registered with Central Casting, including minors, will need to re-register every two years to be eligible to work on our productions.
-If you need to re-register, you can do so at one of your office's Re-Registration and Updates sessions.
-Check your location's calendar for Re-Registration and Updates times.
+Everyone registered with Central Casting, including minors, will need to re-register every three years to be eligible to work on our productions.
+If you need to re-register, you can do so at one of your office’s Re-Registration and Updates sessions.
+Check your location’s calendar for Re-Registration and Updates times.

 Re-Registration is only for those already registered with Central Casting.
 If you have not registered before, you will have to do so at New Registration Onboarding.

-Though you must re-register every two years, you can still come in any time during an Updates session to take a new photo, add additional looks, and update your file.
-Be sure to check your location's calendar and notices section for any closures, cancellations, or updates before coming to our office.
+Though you must re-register every three years, you can still come in any time during an Updates session to take a new photo, add additional looks, and update your file.
+Be sure to check your location’s calendar and notices section for any closures, cancellations, or updates before coming to our office.

 When you come in to register, we take a headshot and a full body photo of you for our casting system.
 These are the primary photos Casting Directors see when they look you up in our system and may be sent to Directors or other members of production during casting.
 This is why we recommend updating your photo every six months or anytime your look changes.
-Remember, every six months is our recommendation so Casting Directors know your current look, but you must update every two years to continue to be booked.
+Remember, every six months is our recommendation so Casting Directors know your current look, but you must update every three years to continue to be booked.

 When you scroll through our Jobs page, you may see submissions asking for selfies.
 Casting Directors may ask for a selfie for a variety of reasons, including to see what you look like right now or to see you in specific wardrobe.
 While these selfies are helpful to the specific role the Casting Director is booking at the time, they are not added to your file and are not a replacement for your casting photo.